QuentinRa/blog.quentinra.dev/info/plsql/index.md

 # Procedural Language

 **PL/SQL** (Procedural Language for SQL), or **PL/pgSQL** (for PostgreSQL) are extensions of the SQL, allowing you to run code in your database.
-There is some small differences between the procedural language in Oracle, and the procedural language in PostgreSQL, but aside from that, almost everything is the same 👍.
+There are some small differences between the procedural language in Oracle, and the procedural language in PostgreSQL, but aside from that, almost everything is the same 👍.

 <hr class="sl">